<< Go Back up to Region ‘United Kingdom: outside London’

 19th century understage machinery

 The stage was fitted with an array of impressive stage machinery both above and below the stage.
-The 19th century substage machinery is the last surviving original installation of any provincial theatre in the UK.
+The nineteenth century substage machinery is the last surviving original installation of any provincial theatre in the UK.
 A comparable and original installation exists at Her Majesty’s Theatre in London, currently home to Andrew Lloyd Webber’s “The Phantom of the Opera” Link opens in new window.
-The Gaiety Theatre on the Isle of Man and the Tyne Theatre and Opera House in Newcastle both house similar substage machinery however are mostly non-original reconstructions.
+The Gaiety Theatre on the Isle of Man, and the Tyne Theatre & Opera House in Newcastle upon Tyne both house similar substage machinery however are mostly non-original reconstructions.

 The stage was laid out along the established principles of UK theatres at the time, which noted architect and engineer Edwin O. Sachs described as the “English Wood Stage”.
 The main stage area had a number of bridges (elevators), extending the width of the stage and 2-3ft deep front-to-back.
 There were three such bridges at this theatre.
 The bridges were interspersed with “cuts”, narrow slots the same width as the bridges which allowed two-dimensional scenery to be raised on wooden tracks called “sloats” immediately in front of and behind the bridges.
 Downstage, lost after alterations made in the 1950s, was a “grave trap” located downstage center and two “corner traps” located downstage right and left.